mendel5/telekom/README.md

 # telekom
-Useful information about the Telekom Deutschland (Telekom Germany).
-Telekom Deutschland is a subsidiary of Deutsche Telekom AG.
+Useful information about Telekom Deutschland (Telekom Germany).
+Telekom Deutschland is a subsidiary of Deutsche Telekom AG, see https://en.wikipedia.org/wiki/Deutsche_Telekom .

 Note: The content is focused on Germany.